frankhezemans/plausiblecor/README.md

 multinomial processing tree models and requires the JAGS MCMC library.

-In contrast, `plausiblecor` offers a more **modular and model-agnostic approach**, supporting multiple correlation types and alternative hypotheses.
+In contrast, `plausiblecor` offers a more **modular and model-agnostic approach**.
 It works directly with arbitrary data frames of MCMC samples and covariates, providing a compact, self-contained workflow for post-hoc correlation analysis with flexible tools for summarisation and visualisation.
+Multiple correlation types (Pearson’s *r* or Kendall’s *tau*) and alternative hypotheses (two-sided, strictly non-negative or non-positive) are supported.

 ## Installation